dipalira/Melbourne-Housing-Data-Kaggle/README.md

 GB builds an additive model in a forward stage-wise fashion; it allows for the optimization of arbitrary differentiable loss functions.
 In each stage a regression tree is fit on the negative gradient of the given loss function.
 Parameters which are constant throughout the model.

 ![](https://github.com/dipalira/Melbourne-Housing-Data-Kaggle/blob/master/Images/comparasion.png)
+## OBSERVATIONS –
+• We observe that with the selected feature selection method doesn’t work well.
+Perhaps, tuning the number of feature to include from Random Forest would improve the feature.
+• Also, we haven’t scaled any features, doing that in the future can improve accuracy
+• The overall computation time of the modified model has decreased with considerable improvement in error.